MrCCampbell/milestone-project-2/README.md

 - Git committed "Added extra heading and cards to app section."
 - Added lat and long varations to api.
 - Git committed "Added lat and long varations to api."
+- Added photos and information to the cards.
+- Git committed "Added photos and information to the cards."

 ### Credits